CarlosVecina/TextCRM/README.md

 # TextCRM
 Improving our CRM with Text Mining.
-An APP-reviews example.
+For my R Hispano conference

+Example with Banking Apps reviews.